nextcloud/news-updater/README.rst

 * Most distributions uses different **php.ini** files for your command line and web-server.
 This can manifest itself in weird errors like not being able to connect to the database.
 The solution is to either adjust **php.ini** used for the CLI PHP or to use a different **php.ini** altogether by specifying the **--phpini** parameter, e.g.::

-    owncloud-news-updater -c /path/to/config --phpini /etc/php/owncloud-news-updater.ini
+    nextcloud-news-updater -c /path/to/config --phpini /etc/php/nextcloud-news-updater.ini

 * The **news:updater:all-feeds** command returns invalid JSON.
-This can be due to due broken or missing **php.ini** settings or PHP warnings/errors produced by ownCloud.
-The solution to this issue can range from adjusting your **php.ini** (see previous point) to manually patching ownCloud to remove the warnings from the output.
+This can be due to due broken or missing **php.ini** settings or PHP warnings/errors produced by Nextcloud.
+The solution to this issue can range from adjusting your **php.ini** (see previous point) to manually patching Nextcloud to remove the warnings from the output.